material-motion/tools/essentials.md

 - Select "New branch"
 - Name the branch.

+Once you've created a branch you can freely make changes on it.
+Your branch is now on its own.

+#### Pulling in the latest changes

 ## Getting started

 New to the material-motion team?
 Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.